ClassOrg-Data-Sci-F2024/L1FR-L2ES-Effect/final_report.md

 There are a total of 48 students with French as their L1, with each participant having a different number of total productions.
 As for English, there are 35 total students with English as their L1.
 In total, we have 83 total students in this data set.
 There are also two types of written texts: e-mails and notes.

+Ages in the dataset range from 15 to 71 years old.
+Not only that, but the age group with the most amount of students is the 61 year-olds who have 13 total individuals.
+The age group with the least amount of students is the 15, 18, 19, 24, and 44 year-olds who only had one individual per age.
+The mean age is about 45 years old.

 The `contacts` column in the data is meant for the students to relay whether they have any contacts who are Spanish speakers.
 There were a total of five distinct answers given from the 48 L1 French students:
 1. No contacts
 2. “Amigos” -> Friends